martintilma/ansible-playbook/README.md

 Examples:
 * 2.9.1-1.0.0 is ansible 2.9.1 and version 1.0.0 of the image
 * 2.16.6-1.0.0 is ansible 2.16.6 and version 1.0.0 of the image

+## Github

+The Dockerfile can be found on https://github.com/martintilma/ansible-playbook